tanisecarvalho/horns-on-fire/README.md

 * [This code](https://cssdeck.com/blog/create-a-burning-text-effect-with-css3/) was used and adapted to create the burning effect on the quiz name.

+* [Emoji Cursor](https://www.emojicursor.app/) was used to change the cursor to 🤘 when mouse hovering the answer options.

 * I used [Kera Cudmore](https://github.com/kera-cudmore/readme-examples) tutorial to improve my README.md file.

 ### Content